XilinJia/Podcini/README.md

     * single tap again, the original play speed resumes
     * single tap not during play has no effect
 * Added preference "Fallback Speed" under "Playback" in settings with default value of 0.0, dialog allows setting a float number (capped between 0.0 and 1.5)
-* the Play button on the player
-  * by default, it behaves the same as usual
-  * if the user customize "Fallback speed" to a value greater than 0.1, long-press the button during play enters the fallback mode and plays at the set fallback speed, single tap exits the fallback mode
+* if the user customizes "Fallback speed" to a value greater than 0.1, long-press the Play button during play enters the fallback mode and plays at the set fallback speed, single tap exits the fallback mode
-* Various efficiency improvements, including removal of
+* Various efficiency improvements, including removal of:
   * redundant media loadings and ui updates
   * frequent list search during audio play
 * streamed media somewhat equivalent to downloaded media
   * enabled episode description on player detailed view
   * enabled intro- and end- skipping
   * mark as played when finished
   * streamed media is added to queue and is resumed after restart

 ### Podcast/Episode list